patrickghidossi/ForeCaddie/README.md

 Golf, informed.

 A web application to more accurately track your golf game.
-ForeCaddie tracks multiple data sets and helps golfers more visibly see where their game is strong, and where there's room for improvement.
+ForeCaddie tracks multiple data sets over multiple rounds and helps golfers more clearly visualize their game.